Information for Tag-in will be provided as arrangements are made due to COVID-19

 Breeding Swine Nominations/Animal ID

 Breeding swine is another project 4-H members may participate in.
-In order to identify your breeding animals for the 2021 Boulder County Fair, youth must attend the swine ID day on 5.1.2021 or do self-tagging and upload into 4HOnline by 4.30.2021.
+In order to identify your breeding animals for the 2023 Boulder County Fair, youth must attend the swine by 5.4.2023 in 4HOnline.

 If youth have animals that will NOT be showing at fair, but still part of their 4-H project, they will need to complete the form linked here to identify their animals: Animal ID